2-Year Merit and Diversity Graduate Student Awards

 Eligibility

 The faculty advisor must provide clear evidence of support for the student’s research and be a Galveston faculty member (adloc-ed to a Galveston-based department).
 Faculty should submit a nomination letter to gradstudies@tamug.edu.
 Only one nomination letter is needed to nominate an applicant to the incoming award applicant pool.
-Faculty nominating applicants for the diversity must provide the student diversity statement (please see below).
-Nominations for incoming Fall 2023 students are due by 5:00 p.m.
-CST on Monday, March 6, 2023.
+Nominations for incoming Fall 2024 students are due by 5:00 p.m.
+CST on Friday, March 1, 2024.

-Master’s students currently enrolled at TAMU or TAMUG are not eligible for Ph.D.
-Graduate Student Awards.
-These awards will only be available to students at the beginning of their graduate career at TAMU(G).
+Master’s students currently enrolled at TAMU or TAMUG are not eligible for the 2 Year Merit Graduate Student Award.